github/training-kit/paths/intro-to-github/00-welcome.md

   ## We are Here to Help!

+  See animations for each page in this course by clicking on `Show me how`.

+  We've kept the steps on each page short.
+Dig deeper by clicking on `Tell me why` on each page.

-  If you have questions or need help along the way, you can drop by our Gitter chat room by clicking `Open Chat` at the bottom of the page.
+  Drop by our Gitter chat room by clicking `Open Chat` at the bottom of the page.
 GitHub trainers will stop by regularly to answer your questions or help you get un-stuck.

   **Are you ready?** Click the continue button below to see what's next.

 show-me-how: images/gifs/gitter-chat.gif
 tell-me-why: |